The entire book appears at this link with chapters added after appearing online:

 Pretty much nothing, snake eyes, shakes after that first

 float.
-Some floats don’t have riders and some have but a couple,
+Some floats don’t have riders.
+Some have but a couple,

 three or four depending on the whimsy of Comus.

-The crowd yells for more, but the maskers simply radiate
+The crowd yells for more.
+Maskers simply radiate plastic

 Comus riders do not need to speak since they are the elite